Our Professional Staff

 Hailey Farrell, MS

-Hailey has completed her masters degree in Clinical Mental Health Counseling from Grand Canyon University.
-Hailey has experience working with us as an ARMHS/CTSS Mental Health Practitioner where she worked one-on-one with her clients teaching them coping skills to manage their symptoms.
+Hailey earned her Master's degree in Clinical Mental Health Counseling from Grand Canyon University in Arizona.
+She has experience working with Serenity as an ARMHS/CTSS Mental Health Practitioner, where she provided one-on-one support, teaching clients coping skills to manage a wide range of mental health symptoms.

 Location: Hutchinson, MN